beetbox/beets/docs/reference/config.rst

 ~~~~~~~~~~~~~~~~~

 The text encoding, as `known to Python`_, to use for messages printed to the
 standard output.
+It's also used to read messages from the standard input.
 By default, this is determined automatically from the locale
 environment variables.

 .. _known to python: http://docs.python.org/2/library/codecs.html#standard-encodings